Martyn Arbib: Career

 Arbib founded Perpetual Limited in 1973 in a small office at Hart Street, Henley-on-Thames, Oxfordshire.
 The company remained in the town as it expanded into newly built headquarters in 1994.

 He sold Perpetual to the fund manager AMVESCAP in 2001 for more than £1 billion, receiving £113m together with AMVESCAP shares worth £300m, and the company became known as Invesco Perpetual.
 He is a director of the Perpetual Japanese Investment Trust plc.
 He stepped down from Perpetual's board in 2015.

 In January 2008, Swindon Town Holdings Limited, where Arbib is an investor but not a director, took control of Swindon Town FC.

 The Arbib Foundation, established in 1987, sponsors schools in Slough, Berkshire which include the Langley Academy.
 Arbib was a major benefactor in the establishment of the River and Rowing Museum at Henley, which opened in 1998.
 He was knighted in 2003 for services to charities, especially in education.

 Political activity

 Arbib is a Conservative Party donor.
-During the 2019 United Kingdom general election, he donated £10,000 to the central party and £5,000 each to Conservative candidates Danny Kruger and Dominic Raab.
+During the 2019 general election, he donated £10,000 to the central party and £5,000 each to Conservative candidates Danny Kruger and Dominic Raab.